Engineering the coupling between Majorana bound states

 \section{Abstract}

-We study the coupling between Majorana bound states(CMBS) mediated by a topologically trivial chain in the absence/presence of pairing couplings at the boundaries.
-Both situations of short-range and long-range interactions in the chain are considered.
-Our results show that CMBS can be enhanced by the pairing coupling and long-range interaction in the trivial chain.
-With a driving field applied to the chain, we calculate the dependence of CMBS on the frequency and amplitude of the driving field.
-Discussion on the application of the tunable CMBS in quantum computation is made.
+We study the coupling between Majorana bound states (CMBS), which is mediated by a topologically trivial chain in the presence of pairing coupling and long-range coupling.
+The results show that CMBS can be enhanced by the pairing coupling and long-range coupling of the trivial chain.
+When driving the trivial chain by periodic driving field, we deduce the analytical expressions of CMBS in the high-frequency limit, and demonstrate that CMBS can be modulated by the frequency and amplitude of driving field.
+Finally we exhibit the application of tunable CMBS in realizing quantum logic gates.